mvcds/my-library/carreer/development/programming/Parallel Programming.md

 Funny enough, if you have [[Named State]] this becomes harder because [[State]] itself implies order (in the time dimension).

-By connecting concurrent agents by streams, we can split them over the core to obtain a pipelined execution.
+By connecting concurrent agents by [[stream|streams]], we can split them over the core to obtain a pipelined execution.

 (by [[Peter Van Roy]])